overwindows/ensemble_privacy_pipeline/README.md

 The pipeline is designed to:
 - **Prevent PII leakage**: Input masking ensures LLMs never process raw sensitive data
 - **Block reconstruction attacks**: Ensemble consensus filters out identifiable information
-- **Maintain utility**: High accuracy on benchmark tasks while preserving privacy
+- **Preserve utility**: Benchmarks evaluate task performance to measure utility preservation

 Run the benchmarks to see actual results on your data and models.